Sanghpo/Flower_classification-Resnet50-InceptionV3/README.md

-Zero-padding used to pad the input with a pad of (3,3) A 2D Convolution with 64 filters of shape (7,7) and uses a stride of (2,2) BatchNormalization applied followed by MaxPooling uses a (3,3) window and a (2,2) stride.
+Zero-padding used to pad the input with a pad of (3,3) A 2D Convolution with 64 filters of shape (7,7) and uses a stride of (2,2) BatchNormalization applied followed by MaxPooling using a (3,3) window and a (2,2) stride.

 Stage 2: